-This report demonstrates the transportation programs and plans in the Northern Subarea of the Denver-North Front Range Nonattainment area and Fort Collins Maintenance area meet the federally prescribed air quality conformity requirements.
+This report demonstrates the transportation programs and plans in the Northern Subarea of the Denver Metro/North Front Range (DM/NFR) Nonattainment area (NAA) and Fort Collins Maintenance area meet air quality requirements per the federally prescribed transportation conformity process.
 Specifically, the programs and plans meet the requirements for the 2008 8-Hour Ozone National Ambient Air Quality Standard (NAAQS), the 2015 8-Hour Ozone NAAQS, and the 1971 Carbon Monoxide (CO) NAAQS.

-This demonstration is based on the regionally significant projects in the 2045 Regional Transportation Plan (RTP), with which the FY2020-2023 Transportation Improvement Program (TIP) projects are consistent, along with the regionally significant projects in the 2040 RTP for the Upper Front Range (UFR) and the FY2019-2022 Statewide TIP (STIP).
-Since the previously approved conformity determination in June 2019, the North Front Range Metropolitan Planning Organization's (NFRMPO) regional travel demand model has been updated to incorporate the latest planning assumptions.
+This demonstration is based on the regionally significant projects in the 2045 Regional Transportation Plan (RTP) 2022 Update, with which the FY2023-2026 Transportation Improvement Program (TIP) projects are consistent, along with the regionally significant projects in the 2045 RTP for the Upper Front Range (UFR), and the FY2023-2026 Statewide TIP (STIP).

+Since the previously approved conformity determination in May 2022, the North Front Range Metropolitan Planning Organization's (NFRMPO) regional travel demand model has been updated to include Northern Weld County.
+This conformity determination includes northern Weld County and meets the requirement for demonstrating conformity for an area within one year of designation as nonattainment.